3mcloud/falcano/README.md

 ## Single-Table Design Usage

-Want to follow single-table design, with and index and rename the `Type` attribute?
+Want to follow single-table design with an index and rename the `Type` attribute?
 No problem:

 ```python
 from falcano.model import Model